Building a Minimal Viable Product (MVP)

 Many successful companies started with MVPs:

-• Dropbox: Began with a simple explainer video to validate interest.
+Started with a simple explainer video to validate interest before building the actual product.

 Common Mistakes to Avoid